 We have funded our operations since inception primarily through debt and equity financings and sales.
 We cannot be certain when or if our operations will generate sufficient cash to fully fund our ongoing operations or the growth of our business.
 We intend to continue to make investments to support our business growth and may require additional funds to respond to business challenges and opportunities, including the need to develop new features or enhance our products, improve our operating infrastructure, or acquire complementary businesses and technologies.
 Accordingly, we may need to engage in equity or debt financings to secure additional funds if our existing sources of cash and any funds generated from operations do not provide us with sufficient capital.
 If we raise additional funds through future issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our Class A common stock.
 Any debt financing that we may secure in the future could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 We may not be able to obtain additional financing on terms favorable to us, if at all.
-If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, our ability to continue to support our business growth and to respond to business challenges and opport our business growth and to respond to business challenges and opport our business growth and to respond to business challenges and opport our business growth and to respond to business challenges and opport our business growth and to respond to business challenges and opport our business growth and to respond to business challenges and opport our business c be able to access uninsured funds in a timely manner or at all.
-Any inability to access or delay in accessing these funds could adversely affect our business, financial condition, and liquidity.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, our ability to continue to support our business growth and to respond to business challenges and opportunities could be significantly impaired, and our business may be adversely affected.